Anakintano/AI-Podcast-Generator/README.md

-# AI-Podcast-Generator
 <p align="center"><a href="https://nitric.io" target="_blank"><img src="https://raw.githubusercontent.com/nitrictech/nitric/main/docs/assets/nitric-logo.svg" height="120"></a></p>

-# Nitric AI Podcast Generator
+# Nitric Python Starter Template

-This is the AI Podcast generator app
+This is a Python starter template for Nitric projects.
+It includes a simple HTTP function that returns a JSON response.

 ## About Nitric